The Real Cost of Maintaining Your Timeshare

 Annual Maintenance Fees: The Never-Ending Bill

 When you bought your timeshare, you probably agreed to pay an annual maintenance fee to cover resort upkeep and operations.
+Annual fees are generally mandatory and often include property taxes, which may be bundled in or billed separately.
 The problem?
 Those fees almost always go up each year—often faster than inflation.

 Maintenance fees typically include: